| DIJO l'expert du ventre, de la digestion et des probiotiques

 Make no mistake, our body needs carbohydrates to function.
 It is largely thanks to them that we provide energy to our body so that it can carry out its vital functions.

-Carbohydrates are our body's fuel.
-On the other hand, our pain au chocolat is not an essential carbohydrate for our body.
+Carbohydrates are like fuel for our bodies.
+However, our pain au chocolat is not an essential carbohydrate for our bodies.

-We can simplify things by saying that the preferred sugars are those found naturally in a product, such as fruits for example.
-Especially since when consuming fruit, the sugar or simple carbohydrate (fructose) they contain is accompanied by fiber, which will help slow down the absorption of this sugar and thus avoid a peak in blood sugar (sugar level in the blood).
-Without forgetting that fruits provide many vitamins and minerals!
-Other sugars, called complex carbohydrates , are also found naturally in cereals, legumes, oilseeds, potatoes, sweet potatoes, but in a more “complex” form (starch) to provide energy. in the body for a long time because they are diffused more slowly than simple carbohydrates (glucose, fructose, sucrose, lactose, maltose, galactose).
-This is why we think about making our plate ¼ of these complex carbohydrates.
+We can simplify things by saying that the sugars to favor are those that are found naturally in a product, such as fruits for example.
+Especially since when consuming fruits, the sugar or simple carbohydrate (fructose) that they contain is accompanied by fiber, which will slow down the absorption of this sugar and thus avoid a spike in blood sugar (blood sugar level).
+Not to mention that fruits provide many vitamins and minerals!
+Other sugars, called complex carbohydrates , are also found naturally in cereals, legumes, oilseeds, potatoes, sweet potatoes, but in a more “complex” form (starch) allowing them to provide energy to the body for a long time because they are diffused more slowly than simple carbohydrates (glucose, fructose, sucrose, lactose, maltose, galactose).
+This is why we think about making up our plate with ¼ of these complex carbohydrates.

-Concerning sugars to limit , it is more about simple sugars added voluntarily in products such as sodas, candies, cakes, fast food, alcohol but also in salty products such as cold meats, sauces , pizzas, cans of food, cordon bleu etc. It seems that nearly 70% of industrial salty products contain added sugar to enhance the taste.
+Regarding sugars to limit , it is more about simple sugars added voluntarily in products such as sodas, sweets, cakes, fast food, alcohol but also in salty products such as cold cuts, sauces, pizzas, canned goods, cordon bleus etc. It would seem that nearly 70% of industrial salty products contain added sugar to enhance the taste.
 But it is also widely used as a preservative and to improve the appearance of products.

-Consuming too much sugar has many harmful effects on health:
+Excessive sugar consumption has many harmful effects on health:

 > It can make us addicted.
-In fact, it alters the reward circuit and our body demands a little more every day.
+In fact, it alters the reward circuit and our body demands a little more of it every day.

 > It accelerates brain aging and alters the physical appearance of the body as a whole.

-> Sugar is very acidifying for the body, which makes it ideal for the development of diseases.
+> Sugar is very acidifying for the body, which makes it particularly conducive to the development of diseases.

-> It undermines the proper functioning of our immune system by preventing the proper absorption of vitamin C. This creates white blood cells (our dear little soldiers) that are less effective in fighting potential pathogens.
+> It disrupts the proper functioning of our immune system by preventing the proper absorption of vitamin C. This results in white blood cells (our dear little soldiers) that are less effective in fighting potential pathogens.

 > A diet high in sugar can alter intestinal permeability.
-However, if this permeability is affected, the small holes in the intestinal barrier, allowing the control of the exchange of different nutrients, widen and allow unwanted molecules to pass through.
-And these molecules can cause uncontrolled inflammation.
+However, if this permeability is affected, the small holes in the intestinal barrier, which control the exchange of various nutrients, widen and allow unwanted molecules to pass through.
+And these molecules can lead to uncontrolled inflammation.

-In summary, high sugar consumption is a source of imbalance in our intestinal microbiota and causes problems with skin, weight, stress, sleep, and affects our immune system.
+In summary, high sugar consumption is a source of imbalance in our intestinal microbiota and causes skin, weight, stress and sleep problems, and affects our immune system.

 BETTER MANAGE YOUR SUGAR CONSUMPTION

-> We have a salty breakfast!
-In fact, a carbohydrate fast really helps to reduce your sugar consumption and does a lot of good for your body, which finds itself less overloaded from the start of the morning.
-So we bet everything on a savory breakfast (2 toasts of sourdough bread + 1 small avocado + 1 poached egg + spices of your choice) which will make the body's work easier, let it rest and then function better.
+> Have a savory breakfast!
+Indeed, a carbohydrate fast really helps reduce your sugar consumption and does a lot of good for your body, which finds itself less overloaded from the start of the morning.
+So we focus on a savory breakfast (2 slices of sourdough bread + 1 small avocado + 1 poached egg + spices of your choice) which will make the body's work easier, allowing it to rest and then function better.

-> We are focusing on better alternatives : we have already mentioned it but fruits should not be avoided.
-You can consume 1 to 3 per day maximum (we're not exaggerating, it's still sugar, even natural).
-Eat raw or to flavor white yogurt or homemade cakes, it also provides good micronutrients.
-You can also opt for sources of carbohydrates with a low glycemic index such as acacia honey, or natural and organic stevia.
-Once again, these are more interesting alternatives than table sugar, but we remain reasonable on the quantities.
+> We're betting on better alternatives : we've already mentioned it, but fruit shouldn't be avoided.
+You can eat 1 to 3 per day maximum (we're not exaggerating, it's still sugar, even natural).
+Eat it raw or to flavor plain yogurt or homemade cakes, it also provides good micronutrients.
+You can also turn to sources of low-glycemic carbohydrates like acacia honey, or natural and organic stevia.
+Once again, these are better alternatives than table sugar, but we'll keep the quantities reasonable.

-> Sort through the labels : as we mentioned above, even salty products contain sugar, often without us realizing it.
-And there are many sugar derivatives (nearly sixty) that can be difficult to detect…at least until you read this article!
-So learn to identify “ose” nouns like dextrose, fructose, maltose, sucrose, but also syrups like glucose, corn, barley malt, invert sugar, maple, agave syrup.
-And other names like maltodextrin, caramel, molasses etc.
+> Sort through labels : as we mentioned above, even savory products contain sugar, often without us realizing it.
+And there are many sugar derivatives (nearly sixty) that can be difficult to detect...at least until you read this article!
+So learn to identify names ending in "ose" like dextrose, fructose, maltose, sucrose, but also syrups like glucose syrup, corn syrup, barley malt syrup, invert sugar syrup, maple syrup, agave syrup.
+And other names like maltodextrin, caramel, molasses, etc.

-> Keep an eye on the nutritional values table : under carbohydrates you will find “including sugars” which refers to simple sugars.
-To help you find your way, remember that any values below 5 g per 100 g of solid product, and 2.5 g per 100 mL of liquid product are entirely reasonable.
-When products state an amount greater than 10-15g, try to find a less sugary alternative.
-Especially if you consume more than 100 g of product.
+> Keep an eye on the nutritional values table : below carbohydrates you will find “of which sugars” which refers to simple sugars.
+To help you navigate, remember that any value below 5g per 100g of solid product, and 2.5g per 100ml of liquid product is perfectly reasonable.
+When products indicate an amount higher than 10-15g, try to find a less sugary alternative.
+Especially if you consume more than 100g of product.

 To learn more about detox and its many benefits, click here !